zyv/zyv.github.io/index.md

 [1]: http://git-scm.com "Git rules!"
 [2]: http://jekyllrb.com "Jekyll is cool, even though Ruby is not my cup of tea"
-[3]: http://en.wikipedia.org/wiki/Human_brain "Something that I should probably exercise more often"
+[3]: http://en.wikipedia.org/wiki/Human_brain "An organ that I should probably exercise ever more often"